 But in spite of that, deglazing cast iron with wine or vinegar is especially harmful, as it can lose its taste and make the flavor of the dish metallic.

-• Which food cookware is perfect for you depends on which sort of food you usually cook.
+• Which food cookware is perfect for you depends on which food you usually cook.
 Look at a normal menu to check what kind of dishes win through.
 If you like comfortable food such as stew or casserole, if you want very versatile cookware, go with the skillet.

 • Also, think about the size of the pan you buy.
 If you frequently cook one or two portions, select a small pan.
 If you generally cook with several people, a big pan will turn out to be of use.
 Can’t determine the size? choose a larger pan, as no matter what you can prepare fewer meals in a larger pan, but you can not cook a lot of food in a small pan.